bensuperpc/furaffinity_downloader/README.md

 ## About

-This is my script to download all the images from a furaffinity user.
+This is my script to download all the images from a furaffinity artists/users.

 ## Features